wavefrontHQ/docs/pages/doc/users_roles.md

 </tbody>
 </table>

-You can assign or revoke roles for individual accounts in the same way.

 ## Learn About Users and Groups (FAQs)

 Before you start with users and and groups, here are some FAQs: